sharmaeklavya2/blog-source/content/posts/hobbies.md

 title: Hobbies and Interests
 slug: hobbies
 tags: About Me
-date: 2018-03-03
+date: 2017-10-01
-summary: My hobbies, interests and preferences, along with description and references.
+modified: 2019-04-01
-status: draft
+summary: My hobbies, interests and preferences, along with descriptions and references.

 Here's an attempt to exhaustively document my hobbies, interests and preferences.